ARM-Development/bnf-radar-examples/_sources/README.md

-# ARM Cookbook Template
+# AMF3 Radar Examples
-This is a Github repository template for creating cookbooks related to working with ARM data
+This is a place to collaborate on data related to the Atmospheric Radiation Measurement user facility Advanced Mobile Facility (3) deployment to the Southeastern United States.

 ## Motivation

-This material will be used to provide an overview of how to use Python for the atmospheric and climate sciences.
+This repository is for collaborating on workflows and visualizations related to the ARM AMF deployment in the Southeastern United States.
+We use a variety of datasets (mostly radar) to investigate different events, and provide open workflows for others to use.

 ## Authors